ethanwhite/spectralmatch/README.md

 ## Installation [(Detailed methods)](https://spectralmatch.github.io/spectralmatch/installation/)

 ### Installation as a QGIS Plugin
-Install the spectralmatch plugin in QGIS and find the tools in the Processing Toolbox.
-Install the spectralmatch Python library with the tools in the `setup` toolbox or manually.
+Install the spectralmatch plugin in QGIS and find the tools in the Processing Toolbox under 'spectralmatch'.

 ### Installation as a Python Library and CLI

-Ensure you have the following system-level prerequisites: `Python ≥ 3.10`, `pip`, `PROJ ≥ 9.3`, and `GDAL = 3.10.2`.
+Ensure you have the following system-level prerequisites: `Python ≥ 3.10`, `pip`, `PROJ ≥ 9.3`, and `GDAL ≥ 3.10.2`.
 Use this command to install the library:

 ```bash